Maulana Abul Kalam Azad Trophy

-The Maulana Abul Kalam Azad Trophy, abbreviated as MAKA Trophy, is a sports honour of the Republic of India.
-The award is named after Abul Kalam Azad commonly referred to as Maulana Azad, one of the senior leaders of Indian independence movement and first Minister of Education in independent India.
+The Maulana Abul Kalam Azad Trophy, is a sports honour of the Republic of India.
+The award is named after Abul Kalam Azad commonly referred to as Maulana Azad, one of the senior leaders of Indian national congress and first Minister of Education in independent India.
 It is awarded annually by the Ministry of Youth Affairs and Sports.
 It is a rolling trophy awarded to the "overall top performing University in sports and promoting competitive sports in University" over the preceding year.
 As of 2020, the award for the university securing first position comprises "a rolling MAKA trophy and a cash prize of ₹15 lakh".
 The second- and third-place universities receive cash prizes of ₹7.5 lakh and ₹4.5 lakh respectively.